Dr. Shirley's Web Courses

 - AD 1096

-- The First Crusade, called by Pope Urban at the Council of Clermont, results in the massacre of Jewish communities in Europe.
+- The First Crusade, called by Pope Urban at the Council of Clermont, resulted in the massacre of Jewish communities in Europe.
 Then the Crusaders gathered in Constantinople and swore an oath agreeing to return lands formerly belonging to the empire which they might conquer.
 They took back land from the Seljuk Turks, including Nicaea, then continued south to Palestine

 - AD 1098